vltabacaru/testing/orcl-dbcs-feat-19c-hol/introduction/introduction.md

-# Oracle Database Cloud Service Workshop
+# Oracle Database Cloud Features Workshop

 ## Workshop Overview

-This Getting Started guide will get you ready for the Oracle Database Cloud Service labs.
+This Getting Started guide will help you understand some of the most popular features of the Oracle Database Cloud Service.
 You will be required to download several software tools to access the Oracle Database Cloud Service.
 This workshop and the labs that follow support either Windows clients or Linux clients.

 ## Workshop Requirements